Sarah Palin’s Latest Business Venture: Running a Right-Wing Content Farm

 These brief declarations have been accompanied by links to SarahPalin.com, where visitors to the homepage are greeted by a full-screen black and white photo of the former Alaska governor and vice-presidential candidate.
 The banner reads, “Sarah Palin Building America’s Future,” and the logo is a rendering of the United States with Alaska stamped haphazardly onto the middle, obscuring roughly South Dakota, Iowa, Nebraska, and Kansas as well as parts of Colorado, New Mexico, Missouri, and Tennessee.

 But iconography aside, SarahPalin.com is not the kind of website typical of former politicians or even political has-beens who retain a lingering hope that they will hold office again.
 For instance, the website for Rick Santorum is designed to solicit donations for some unspecified endeavor, likely to pay off existing campaign debt or to rack up more of it in another race.
-The sites belonging to Mitt Romney, Joe Biden, and Michelle Bachmann are there to collect the email addresses of their supporters, information that may one day be harnessed to fundraise for a campaign.
+The sites belonging to Mitt Romney, Joe Biden, and Michele Bachmann are there to collect the email addresses of their supporters, information that may one day be harnessed to fundraise for a campaign.
 Martin O’Malley’s asks for donations and contact information, his plans for 2020 plain as day.
 (Most somber of all, Jeb Bush’s simply says, “Thank You.”)

 Palin’s, meanwhile, is something else entirely: a right-wing content farm.